 The course highlights key actions that can be taken to reduce accidents, including regular risk assessment and risk control management, using experts to install electrical equipment, and the benefits of regular maintenance and safety testing.
 It also provides advice on how to treat an electrical-related injury and outlines the steps to take if an accident does happen.

-As with all the our courses, this EssentialSkillz Electrical Safety eLearning course can be fully customised to reflect the needs of your organisation.
-This means that your can communicate specific messages and offer training that addresses particular issues that you might face.
+As with all our courses, the EssentialSkillz Electrical Safety course can be fully customised to reflect the needs of your organisation.
+This means that you can communicate specific messages and offer training that addresses particular issues that you might face.
 A designated course administrator can use our integrated authoring tool to edit the text and images within the course, and link to organisation-specific documentation, all at no extra cost.